-I joined the Communication and Information Systems group at UCL as a PhD student in September 2017.
+I joined the Learning And Signal Processing (LASP) group within the Communication and Information Systems group at UCL as a PhD student in September 2017.
 Prior to joining UCL, I attended the Swiss Institute of Technology in Lausanne (EPFL) where I earned my BSc and MSc degrees in Communication Systems.
 I was a visiting student in the Computer Science department at ETH Zurich, Switzerland from September 2016 to August 2017 and between June and September 2016 I completed an internship within the Machine Learning group at Data61 CSIRO in Canberra, Australia.

 The focus of my current research is reinforcement learning.
-I am more specifically interested achieving data efficient reinforcement learning, through learning rich compact representations of states or Markov Decision Processes.
+I am more specifically interested advancing data efficient reinforcement learning, through learning rich and compact representations of states or Markov Decision Processes.

 - Graph-based Reinforcement Learning